 First – never touch the bristles with your fingers since your body oil will ruin the brush causing it to leave behind the oil on your sensor.

-Second, use your Blower in step one and blow some air on the bristles of your brush.
-This does two things.
-Removes old debris, and creates a static charge on the bristles which will help it collect dust off your sensor.
+Second – use your Rocket Air Blower and blow some air on the bristles of your brush.
+This does two things; removes old debris, and creates a static charge on the bristles which will help it collect dust off your sensor.

 Third – brush across the sensor, very gently a few times.
 When doing this, think about how you would brush your eyeball with the brush while causing as little pain as possible.
 Now brush your sensor like that.
 Make sense?
 Good.

 I love my brush.
 It’s a must have and I always keep one in my travel bag.
 This one here is German made, it’s the best.